symfony/ux/src/Typed/README.md

 Symfony applications.
 It is part of [the Symfony UX initiative](https://symfony.com/ux).

 Typed is a complete and easy to use animated typed texts.
-Just enter the strings you want to see typed and it goes live without complexity.
+Just enter the strings you want to see typed, and it goes live without complexity.

 ![Typed in action](Animation.gif)